verdaccio/verdaccio/SECURITY.md

 If you discover a security vulnerability, please use one of the following means of communications to report it to us:

-- Report the security issue to the Node.js Security WG through the [HackerOne program](https://hackerone.com/nodejs-ecosystem) for ecosystem modules on npm, or to [Snyk Security Team](https://snyk.io/vulnerability-disclosure).
+- Report the security issue to [Snyk Security Team](https://snyk.io/vulnerability-disclosure).
 They will help triage the security issue and work with all involved parties to remediate and release a fix.

 Note that time-frame and processes are subject to each program’s own policy.

 - Report the security issue to the project maintainers directly at verdaccio@pm.me.
-If the report contains highly sensitive information, please be advised to encrypt your findings using our [PGP key](https://verdaccio.nyc3.digitaloceanspaces.com/gpg/publickey.verdaccio@pm.me.asc) which is also available in this document.
+If the report contains highly sensitive information, please be advised to encrypt your findings using our [PGP key](https://cdn.verdaccio.dev/gpg/publickey.verdaccio@pm.me.asc) which is also available in this document.

-Your efforts to responsibly disclose your findings are sincerely appreciated and will be taken into account to acknowledge your contributions.
+Your efforts to responsibly disclose your findings are sincerely appreciated.
+There isn't a security bounty program available, but any security contributions will be duly acknowledged to recognize your valuable input.

 ## PGP key